RobbinZhu/i-cache/readme.md

 # i-cache

-The simplest in-memory cache which store and get objects as pure json structure Maybe your replacement when u don't have memcached.
+The simplest in-memory cache which store and get objects as pure json structure.

+Maybe your replacement when u don't have memcached.

 ## Installation